-8. After you have finished you have reviewed your virtual machine configurate, press the finish button, The awingu Appliance will get imported and start to boot.
+8. After you have finished you have reviewed your virtual machine configuration, press the finish button, The Awingu Appliance will get imported and start to boot.
 This may take several minutes.

-9. When the machine has boot up, you will be presented a network configuration menu where you can choose to you either a static IP or a dynamic IP assigned by DHCP.
+9. When the machine has booted up, you will see a network configuration menu where you can choose to use either a static IP or a dynamic IP assigned by DHCP.